 The global healthcare industry is currently 7.2 million workers short.
-According to the World Health Organization, that number is expected to rise to 12.9 million by 2035.
+The World Health Organization expects that number will rise to 12.9 million by 2035.

 According to the Aberdeen Group, nearly half of all healthcare organizations are overcoming current and future hiring challenges by investing in strategic RPO partnerships.
 An Everest Group study revealed the U.S. Healthcare RPO market grew by 50% to approximately $120-140 million in 2013 alone.
 Significant growth has continued since then, and the market is expected to become even larger.

 Engaging an RPO provider will help you find, recruit and retain the best talent for your organization.
 It will also give you the capability to pull from outside the industry for new opportunities.
 As the healthcare sector continues to experience rapid change and organizations evolve their talent acquisition functions, there will remain a need for strategic RPO partners – particularly those with deep industry experience.

 Myth #2: RPO is expensive and defeats the purpose of cost reduction initiatives.